Sequential LLM Release Facilitates Manipulation in Regulated Markets: The Poisoned Apple Effect

 In this environment (Market 4), the game stabilizes at a pure strategy equilibrium: \begin{itemize} \item \textbf{Alice} selects \textbf{Model D} (\texttt{llama-3.3-70b-instruct}). \item \textbf{Bob} selects \textbf{Model A} (\texttt{claude-3-7-sonnet}). \item \textbf{Outcome:} This pairing results in a perfect Fairness score of \textbf{1.000}.
 The expected payoffs are \textbf{0.49} for Alice and \textbf{0.50} for Bob. \end{itemize}

-\paragraph{Phase 2: The Toxic Release (Intermediate State).} Alice introduces a new technology, \textbf{Model E} (\texttt{gemini-1.5-pro}), into the ecosystem.
+\paragraph{Phase 2: The Toxic Release (Intermediate State)} Alice introduces a new technology, \textbf{Model E} (\texttt{gemini-1.5-pro}), into the ecosystem.
 The availability of this model drastically alters the strategic landscape.
-Table~\ref{tab:post-release} displays the re-calculated fairness scores with Model E available.
+Following the release of Model~E, fairness in Market~1 equals 0.975 and in Market~2 equals 0.965; Market~3 yields 0.988 and Market~4 declines to 0.976; under complete information, Market~5 yields 0.967 and Market~6 yields 0.962, while Market~7 declines to 0.959 and Market~8 becomes the fairness-maximizing market with a score of 0.990.